chaseruskin/orbit/docs/src/index.md

 ![](./images/orbit_logo_128px.png)

-Orbit is a package manager for Hardware Description Languages (HDL).
-Orbit provides a complete frontend package management solution to HDL projects, while allowing users to implement custom backend workflows through a plugin system.
-Orbit provides commands for every stage of the development cycle, in areas such as exploration, integration, and automation.
+Orbit is an agile package manager and extensible build tool for hardware description languages (HDL).
+It's design is driven by two core principles:

+- minimize technical debt associated with evolving HDL codebases
+- tailor to the wide range of users and their possible workflows with a high degree of modularity and extensibility

+Orbit's use case is targeted toward anyone interested in developing digital hardware; this includes industrial, academic, and personal settings.
+Create your next commerical product, university lab assignment, or personal project, using a tool that is tailored to today's advanced development processes.

 ## Sections
-The following documentation will be mainly divided into 4 sections:
+This "book" is loosely divided into 4 sections:
-1. [Tutorials](./tutorials/tutorials.md) - Step-by-step lessons working with `orbit`
+1. [Tutorials](./tutorials/tutorials.md) - Step-by-step lessons working with Orbit
 2. [User Guide](./user/user.md) - General procedures for "how-to" solve common problems
 3. [Topic Guide](./topic/topic.md) - Explanations that clarify and provide more detail to particular topics
 4. [Reference](./reference/reference.md) - Technical information

 ## About the Project

+Orbit is available free to use and open source to encourage adoption, contribution, and integration among the hardware community.
+We rely on the open source community for feedback and new ideas, while remaining focused on our design goals and principles.

-The project is open-source under the GPL-3.0 license and is available on [GitHub](https://github.com/cdotrus/orbit).
+The project is currently open-source under the GPL-3.0 license and is available on [GitHub](https://github.com/cdotrus/orbit).

 ## About the Documentation

-Documentation system and methodology is inspired by [Divio](https://documentation.divio.com).
+The documentation system and methodology adopted by Orbit is inspired by [Divio](https://documentation.divio.com).